Introduction

 CREATE TABLE users (id INT, name VARCHAR(255));

-These commands create a database named test and a table named users with no rows.
+These commands create a database named test and a table called users with no rows.

 Step 9: Load the data using pgloader